How to Calculate Net Operating Loss: A Step-By-Step Guide

 The steps for calculating the net operating loss for corporations are:

 According to the IRS, to have a net operating loss, it must be caused by certain deductions.
-These include expenses related trade or business, casualty and theft losses, your work as an employee, moving expenses and/or rental property expenses.
+These include expenses related to trade or business, casualty and theft losses, your work as an employee, moving expenses and/or rental property expenses.

 The net operating loss is applicable only to pass-through businesses, including sole proprietorships.
 The IRS says partnerships and S corporations cannot claim net operating losses.
 However, individual partners or owners can find out their share of the loss on their individual tax returns.